env.dev

 HashiCorp Vault

+Alternative — answer to a different question.
 Vault is the industry standard for organizations with strict compliance requirements.
 It supports dynamic secrets (short-lived database credentials), leasing, revocation, and detailed audit trails.
-The trade-off is operational complexity.
+None of that helps you share a static .env with a teammate; it solves continuous credential provisioning at the cost of significant operational overhead.

 HashiCorp Vault